tasesmuemils/100DaysOfCode/README.md

 # day 31 28.02.2018
 Edditing teams site for Voyage 4 project.
 Also finaly getting around GitHub Branches and Pull requests

+# day 32 02.03.2018
+Working on cards modals for our Chingu Voyage project.